FAIRsharing/subject-ontology/README.md

 ## Tools Used

 [Ontofox](http://ontofox.hegroup.org/) has been used to add annotation.
-[Protege](https://protege.stanford.edu/) (including versions 4.3.0 and 5.2.0) has been used to create the core OWL file and to view, check and merge all development ontology files into a single merged file.
+[Protege](https://protege.stanford.edu/) (including versions 4.3.0 and 5.2.0) has been used to create and curate the core OWL file.
+[ROBOT](http://robot.obolibrary.org/) has been used to compare, check and merge all development ontology files into a single merged release file.

 - [Ontofox](http://ontofox.hegroup.org/) - Xiang Z, Courtot M, Brinkman RR, Ruttenberg A, He Y. OntoFox: web-based support for ontology reuse.
 BMC Research Notes.
 2010, 3:175.
 PMID: 20569493